(The first half of the lecture will consist of a video screening. There is a handout that helps you organise some of the information in the video.)

 This is what he had to say:

-The
+The Sanscrit

-so forcible, for supposing that both the Gothick and the Celtick, though
+supposing that both the Gothick and the Celtick, though blended with a very different idiom, had

-blended with a very different idiom, had the same origin with the Sanscrit, and
+the same origin with the Sanscrit, and the old

-discussing any question concerning the antiquities of Persia.
+any question concerning the antiquities of Persia.

 This eventually gave rise to a way of classifying languages, known as the genetic classification or the genealogical classification.
 The main metaphor that has been employed for talking about languages this way is the metaphor of the family tree (introduced by the German linguist Schleicher who thought of language as an organism that could grow and decay).
 This method compares different languages and use as many written remains that are available.
 Clearly, this kind of method of research would be more successful in places where more written records were available.
 Where there are gaps in the tree, reconstruction is possible (indicated by an asterisk below) by comparing cognate forms.